 - 1. Oversee Management of the Company.
-The principal responsibility of the directors is to oversee the senior management of the Company and, in so doing, serve the best interests of the Company and its stockholders.
-This responsibility includes: - Reviewing and approving fundamental operating, financial and other corporate plans, strategies and objectives. - Evaluating the performance of the Company and its senior executives and taking appropriate action, including removal, when warranted. - Requiring, approving and implementing senior executive succession plans. - Evaluating whether corporate resources are used only for appropriate business purposes. - Establishing a corporate environment that promotes timely and effective disclosure (including robust disclosure controls, procedures and incentives), fiscal accountability, high ethical standards and compliance with all applicable laws and regulations. - Reviewing and approving material transactions and commitments not entered into in the ordinary course of business. - Developing a corporate governance structure that allows and encourages the Board to fulfill its responsibilities. - Providing advice and assistance to the Company's senior executives. - Evaluating the overall effectiveness of the Board and its committees.
+The principal responsibility of the directors is to oversee the management of the Company and, in so doing, serve the best interests of the Company and its stockholders.
+This responsibility includes: - Reviewing and approving fundamental operating, financial and other corporate plans, strategies and objectives. - Evaluating the performance of the Company and its senior executives and taking appropriate action, including removal, when warranted. - Evaluating the Company's compensation programs on a regular basis and determining the compensation of its senior executives. - Requiring, approving and implementing senior executive succession plans. - Evaluating whether corporate resources are used only for appropriate business purposes. - Establishing a corporate environment that promotes timely and effective disclosure (including robust disclosure controls, procedures and incentives), fiscal accountability, high ethical standards and compliance with all applicable laws and regulations. - Reviewing and approving material transactions and commitments not entered into in the ordinary course of business. - Developing a corporate governance structure that allows and encourages the Board to fulfill its responsibilities. - Providing advice and assistance to the Company's senior executives.

-- 2. Exercise Business Judgment.
+- Evaluating the overall effectiveness of the Board and its committees. - 2.
+Exercise Business Judgment.
 In discharging their fiduciary duties of care, loyalty and candor, directors are expected to exercise their business judgment to act in what they reasonably believe to be the best interests of the Company and its stockholders. - 3.
 Understand the Company and its Business.
-Directors have an obligation to become and remain informed about the Company and its business, including the following: - The principal operational and financial objectives, strategies and plans of the Company. - The results of operations and financial condition of the Company and of significant business strategies. - The Company's relative standing vis-à-vis competitors. - The Company's principal products in development, including the development strategy for such products and the results of preclinical and clinical testing of such products. - The factors that determine the Company's success. - The risks and problems that may materially impact the Company's business and prospects. - 4.
+Directors have an obligation to become and remain informed about the Company and its business, including the following: - The principal operational and financial objectives, strategies and plans of the Company. - The results of operations and financial condition of the Company and of significant subsidiaries and business segments. - The relative standing of the business segments within the Company and vis-à-vis competitors. - The Company's principal products in development, including the development strategy for such products and the results of preclinical and clinical testing of such products. - The factors that determine the Company's success. - The risks and problems that affect the Company's business and prospects. - 4.
 Establish Effective Systems.
-Directors are responsible for determining that effective systems are in place for the periodic and timely reporting to the Board on important matters concerning the Company: - Directors should also periodically review the integrity of the Company's internal controls, the Company's management information systems and the Company's controls relating to the Company's scientific, preclinical and clinical data. - 5.
-Board, Stockholder and Committee Meetings.
-Directors are responsible for attending Board meetings, meetings of committees on which they serve and the annual meeting of stockholders, and devoting the time needed, and meeting as frequently as necessary, to discharge their responsibilities properly. - 6.
-Reliance on Management and Advisors; Indemnification.
-The directors are entitled to rely on the Company's senior executives and its outside advisors, auditors and legal counsel, except to the extent that any such person's competence is in doubt.
-The directors are also entitled to Company-provided indemnification, statutory exculpation and directors' and officers' liability insurance.
+Directors are responsible for determining that effective systems are in place for the periodic and timely reporting to the Board on important matters concerning the Company, including the following: - Current business and financial performance, the degree of achievement of approved objectives and the need to address forward-planning issues. - Future business prospects and goals, including actions, facilities, personnel and financial resources required to achieve these prospects and goals. - Financial statements, with appropriate segment or divisional breakdowns. - The Company's principal products in development, including the development strategy for such products and the results of preclinical and clinical testing of such products. - Adoption, implementation and monitoring of effective compliance programs to assure the Company's compliance with law and corporate policies. - Material litigation and governmental and regulatory matters.